 The living Sardinian Stone Age

 Sòrgono is a long village between the mountains of Barbagia in Sardinia.
 In fact, it is the gate of Barbagia.
 The narrow gauge railway from Cagliari – a former miner’s railway – also struggles up to this point.
 For centuries, its surroundings have been a meeting place for the region’s shepherds, who drive their flocks up to the mountain pastures from here on April 25, St. Mark’s Day, and then down from there on September 29, St. Michael’s Day.
 Around the village, lonely medieval shepherd’s churches stand here and there in a valley or on a hilltop.
-Before the spring departure and after the fall arrival, the shepherds gather at these with their flocks, family members and flock owners, to ask for divine help in a big joint Holy Mass for the lonely life that will last for half a year, and later to say thanks for the help they received.
+Before the spring departure and after the fall arrival, the shepherds gather at these with their flocks, family members and flock owners, to ask for divine help in a big collective Holy Mass for the lonely life that will last for half a year, and later to say thanks for the help they received.
 Churches are sometimes opened on other major holidays, for example, on Easter Monday, when young shepherds hold a common feast and roast sheep next to them.
 Such as at the Gothic San Mauro shepherd’s church, to which we are heading now.

 But before we get to the church which stands six kilometers from the village, I have an urgent task.
-I have to fill AdBlue in our van, otherwise it will stop.
+I have to fill with AdBlue in our van, otherwise it will out of fuel.
 On Easter Sunday I was looking in vain for an open gas station in Sardinia.
-By Easter Monday, the quantity drops below the critical line.
-I can only do a maximum of fifty kilometers.
+By Easter Monday, the gas gauge drops below the critical line.
+I can only go another fifty kilometers, maximum.
 However, the gas station in Sòrgono is also closed.
-I could buy fuel with card, but AdBlue could be bought only in the shop.
-I ask the two Sardinians filling up their cars where we could buy it.
+I could buy fuel with a card, but AdBlue can be bought only in the shop.
+I ask the two Sardinians filling up their cars where we can buy it.
 They discuss it, they mention shops “uptown”, but then they agree that they are also closed.
 They speak Italian with difficulty and awkwardly, it seems they only use Sardinian on a daily basis.
 The older one starts making calls in this language.
 “My uncle has it in Artzana, four kilometers from here.
 Come after me.”
 We follow him.
 We stop in front of a real jack-of-all-trades courtyard, like the ones in the outskirts of Budapest when I was a child.
 Disassembled engines, tile mosaics about to be assembled, parts of unknown purpose in a circle.
 The uncle begins to pour AdBlue from a thirty-liter demijohn into a five-liter wine jug.
 I take it out to fill in the van.
 “But this is white wine”, Miki says, and he repeats to the puzzled uncle: “vino bianco”.
 “I also have it!”, he replies happily.
 He opens a large iron door next to the workshop and invites us into a hypermodern cellar with steel fermentation tanks.
 In the meantime, I want to pay for the AdBlue, but he says it was out of friendship, we should try the wine instead.
 We are in a hurry, but it would be an insult to refuse this offer.
 He pours everyone white wine, then red, and then even homemade champagne.
 He says that he cultivates fifteen thousand vines on three hectares alone, now he has a thousand and four hundred liters in the cellar.
 “And which sorts?”
-“Well”, he laugsh, “I have ten different sorts of red, I mix them together.
+“Well”, he laughs, “I have ten different sorts of red, I mix them together.
 And also eight sorts of white.”
 In the meantime, the nephew announces that there is a religious feast at the Lusurgiu shepherd’s church eight kilometers away, they cook for five hundred people, there is dancing, mutton roasting, and we all are welcome.
 We’re drooling, but we brush it off, because someone has to check in at Cagliari airport in three hours.

 Then we would not find a single gas station, café or shop open until the airport.
 Without this unexpected help, we would not have reached Cagliari that day.

 The shepherd’s church San Mauro rises on a small hill next to the Sòrgono-Ortueri road.
-A squat structure with strong buttresses on both sides, its square façade has a huge rose window, similar to many other Sardinian Gothic churches, such as the parish church in Gavoi.
+A squat structure with strong buttresses on both sides, its square façade has a large rose window, similar to many other Sardinian Gothic churches, such as the parish church in Gavoi.
 The semicircular protective cornice above the rose window is supported by two clumsy angels.
-On each of the two railings of the steps leading up to the gate, a recumbent lion holds a coat of arms, most probably of Aragon, now indelible.
+On each of the two railings of the steps leading up to the gate, a recumbent lion holds a coat of arms, most probably of Aragon, now illegible.

-Abbot St. Maurus, the patron saint of the church, was the first disciple of St. Benedict, the founder of the Benedictine order around 510.
+Abbot St. Maurus, the patron saint of the church, was the first disciple of St. Benedict, the founder of the Benedictine order, around 510.
 According to tradition, he brought Benedictine monasticism to Gaul.
-His biography full of miracles, which founded his cult, was also written there, in the abbey of Glanfeuil on the Loire, in the 9th century.
+His biography, full of miracles, which founded his cult, was also written there, in the abbey of Glanfeuil on the Loire, in the 9th century.
 He was especially revered in Sardinia, many churches were dedicated to him.
 As he was a Benedictine monk, the church near Sòrgono dedicated to him was also long assumed to be the remains of a former monastery of this order.
 However, no written or archaeological sources indicate the existence of such a monastery.
 It seems that, since its building in 1574 – or, more likely, from the building of an earlier church standing here – it has always served as a shepherd’s church.

 As I mentioned, the main function of shepherds’ churches was to serve as a ritual meeting place of shepherds transhuming – that is, marching up and down between winter and summer pastures – on April 25 and September 29.
 At this time, the anthropomorphic breads that the shepherds brought with them were blessed, as I presented in the post about Sardinian breads.
 But the church of San Mauro has also had its own special holidays.
 January 15, the day of St. Maurus is Santu Maru de is dolos, the feast of St. Maurus of pains, when he is mainly asked for soothing rheumatic pains.
 On Easter Monday – that is, when we were there – is Sant Maru de is flores, the spring festival of St. Maurus of the flowers.
 But the biggest holiday is the last Sunday of May, Sagra ’e Santu Maru, or Santu Maru erriccu, the day of the rich St. Maurus, who brings abundant harvest and flocks.
 This holiday is surrounded by a six-day pilgrimage and animal fair, to which pilgrims come from all over the island.